Hello Kitty Island Adventure: Release

-Deluxe Edition
+The original game was released on July 28, 2023, as an Apple Arcade exclusive.
+In the June 2024 Nintendo Direct, ports for Nintendo Switch and Windows were announced, set to be released in 2025.
+These versions were released on January 30, 2025, and a port for PlayStation 5 was released on August 5, 2025.
+Physical editions for Nintendo Switch and Playstation 5 were released on August 29, 2025.
+A version for Nintendo Switch 2 was released on November 13, 2025.
+A version for PlayStation 4 was announced in 2024, but has yet to be released.

-While the Deluxe Edition does not include any exclusive content, it does provide an easier start for new players with additional start-up content.
+The Apple Arcade edition is updated more frequently than other versions of the game, with some content in the Apple Arcade edition being released as paid downloadable content for other versions.
+The first DLC, Wheatflour Wonderland, released in September 2025, adds the in-game location of the same name and characters such as Cogimyun.
+The second DLC, City Town, released in April 2026, adds the in-game location of the same name and characters such as Usahana.

 Reception

-According to review aggregator Metacritic, the game received "generally favourable" reviews based on 19 reviews.
+According to review aggregator Metacritic, the game received "generally favorable" reviews based on 19 reviews.

-Sale
+Sales

 In 2023, Hello Kitty Island Adventure was the seventh most-downloaded title on Apple Arcade.
 The following year, it became the third most-downloaded game on the service.
 In March 2025, Sunblink announced that more than 500,000 copies of the game had been sold within 30 days of its release on Nintendo Switch and Windows on January 30.
+It was the sixth-most downloaded title on Apple Arcade in 2025.

 Awards

 Hello Kitty Island Adventure was awarded Apple Arcade Game of the Year at the 2023 App Store Awards.
-It was also nominated for Best Mobile Game at The Game Awards 2023, as well as Mobile Game of the Year and Family Game of the Year at the 27th Annual D.I.C.E.
+It has also won the fan-voted Webby People's Voice Award in 2024 and 2026.
+It was nominated for Best Mobile Game at The Game Awards 2023, as well as Mobile Game of the Year and Family Game of the Year at the 27th Annual D.I.C.E.
 Awards.